 Once you have finished spray painting, let the paint dry for 48 hours (or more) before putting out your cushions and using your furniture.

-Well, that’s it for my outdoor furniture painting tips, but if you’re looking for more spray painting tips, you can them here.
+Well, that’s it for my outdoor furniture painting tips.
 And now I really have to get back to that tiling!

 Before you go, don’t forget to check out the progress that all of the other One Room Challenge participants have been making.
 Hopefully, some of them have stuck to their schedule better than I have 🙂